Windows Task Scheduler

 Security Tab ("Runas")

 This tab is important.
-Here you decide how your application is run- You have two options:
+Here you decide how your application is run- You have two plus one options:

 - “Run only when user is logged in”.
-This is the best option to start, as then SeeShell will run under your user account, just like when you manually start it.
+This is the best option to TEST your macros, as then Chrome and Firefox (and with it, Kantu) will run under your user account, just like when you manually start it.
 It is visible and you can check if all works well.
-Once that works, you can change the settings to the background mode.
+Once that works, you can change the settings to the background (headless) mode.

 On this tab you select when and how often you want to start the process.
 In this example the process starts at Windows starts and then runs every 5 minutes